 I remember thinking….
 WHAT!?!?!?!?!?!
 That is not what I want at ALL.
 I am trying to make my body work BETTER!
 Not become more insulin resistant!
 How is this even logical!?

 3. Ray Peat, and another blogger to decipher him: Danny Roddy.
 Ray peat has done extensive research on the thyroid, and though sort of a sect of Paleo (he doesn’t really advocate for grains), his writings have helped me to bust my fear of sugar.
 Danny Roddy writes here about how sugar actually has anti-stress functions, and how running on fat promotes stress.
 (Of course, if I took to heart everything they wrote I would have a debilitating fear of Polyunsaturated fat.
 But I choose not to, because food fear is the worst, and even though I don’t think that industrial seed oils are a nourishing part of one’s diet… don’t fear food.)
+Again, I don’t think Ray Peat’s or Danny Roddy’s work is food neutral or anti-diet, but it was a helpful part of my understanding of food and health.

 I intend to write more on the subject of sugar, but maybe not til after I bust up some other